Poznań Philharmonic

-Tadeusz Szeligowski Poznań Philharmonic is a regional cultural institution founded in 1947 on the initiative of Tadeusz Szeligowski as the State Philharmonic in Poznań; one of the two philharmonics in the Greater Poland Voivodeship.
+The Tadeusz Szeligowski Poznań Philharmonic is a regional cultural institution founded in 1947 on the initiative of Tadeusz Szeligowski as the State Philharmonic in Poznań; one of the two philharmonics in the Greater Poland Voivodeship.

 History

 The inauguration of the Philharmonic's activities took place on 10 November 1947 under the direction of Stanisław Wisłocki.
 Since March 1950, the Poznań Nightingales Choir, headed by Stefan Stuligrosz, has been operating at the Philharmonic.
-The Philharmonic is connected with Polish contemporary music festivals "Poznań Spring", another initiative of Szeligowski.
+The Philharmonic is connected with the Polish contemporary music festival "Poznań Spring", another initiative of Tadeusz Szeligowski.

 The concert hall of the Philharmonic is the Hall of the Adam Mickiewicz University, considered to be one of the best in terms of acoustics in Poland.